|

 Wessa, born 19-- in -- a Jeffers High

-School hockey player, played for the local Finlandia University Hockey Team and
+School hockey player, played for the local Finlandia University Hockey Team,

 C. Ernest Westcott, born 18-- in -- one